 Aberchirder is a village, in the parish of Marnoch, "derived from Sir David Aberkerder, Thane of Aberkerder, who lived about the year 1400, and possessed great property here."

 Kinnairdy Castle, 10 miles south of Banff, is the fortress seat of the Celtic Thane of Aberkerder.
 The tower portion was built about 1420 by Sir Walter Innes, whose father had married Janet de Aberkerder, heiress to the thanage.
 Her father Sir David Aberkerder, Thane of Aberkerder (fl.1400) held most of the parish or Aberchirder at that time.

 Early History of the Aperkirdyck family

-Another 107 words (8 lines of text) covering the years 146 and 1468 are included under the topic Early Aperkirdyck History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aperkirdyck research.
+Another 63 words (4 lines of text) covering the years 146 and 1468 are included under the topic Early Aperkirdyck History in all our PDF Extended History products and printed products wherever possible.